 Swan's first and favorite pupil was Jimmy Claplanhoo, who went on to become a tribal leader and captain of a schooner.
 Claplanhoo and his family remained close to Swan, and helped care for him in his final years at Port Townsend.
 Swan was as much a friend as a schoolteacher to the Makah children and their families.
 He cooked for the children and gave them toys.
 In turn, they helped him find shells, fossils, birds, and animals for his Smithsonian collections.
 Swan had sent his first specimens to Professor Baird from Port Townsend, and continued to send shipments from Neah Bay.
 Swan also purchased examples of Makah baskets, blankets and other crafts for the museum.

 As at Shoalwater Bay, Swan spent much of his time learning the Indians’ language and way of life.
 He wrote and illustrated a detailed ethnography of Makah culture, published in 1870 as a Smithsonian monograph, The Indians of Cape Flattery.
-According to Swan, the Makah vocabulary in his monograph was later used on the reservation to teach English to Makah children and to teach Makah to the whites.
+According to Swan, the Makah vocabulary in his monograph was later used on the reservation to teach English to Makah children and to teach Makah to English-speakers.
 Along with his natural history collecting and ethnographic studies, Swan kept and later published detailed meteorological records documenting the prodigious rainfall at the cape.
 In another similarity to life at Shoalwater, Swan again found himself in the role of doctor.
 He was in charge of the reservation’s medical supplies and the schoolhouse often doubled as a clinic.